How To Change date Of Birth in NADRA CNIC

 2015 MLD 1481 also held that to change the date of birth, the plaintiff has 6 years to commence legal proceedings in court.

-When someone reaches the NADRA office to change the date of birth.
+When someone visits the NADRA office to change the date of birth.
 They usually told them that bring an affidavit (notarized attested).
-In that affidavit, that person swore that his original date of birth in birth certificate is wrongly entered.
+In that affidavit, that person swore that the original date of birth on the birth certificate was wrongly entered.

-But rest assured that’s a wrong procedure to change the date of Birth in the ID card.
+It’s a wrong procedure to change the date of Birth on the Pakistani ID card.
 Even if you submit an affidavit they will refuse to correct the date of birth and will tell you to get a court declaration decree.

 That’s why don’t waste your time and file a suit to correct the date of birth in CNIC NADRA.

-Right Procedure To Change Date of Birth in NADRA ID Card
+How To Change Date of Birth in NADRA (Latest Procedure)

-When you will submit your case in court, they will issue summons to NADRA authority to appear on the next date and submit their written statement.
+When you will submit your case in court, they will issue a summons to the NADRA authority to appear on the next date and submit their written statement.

 At the time of cross-examination, you must have all your documents with you.